 If you’ve ever had an eyelash or a piece of grit stuck under your eyelid, you’ll know that it’s one of the least favourite activities known to humankind.
-So what happens when a lens disappears into the depths of your eye?
+So what happens when a contact lens disappears into the depths of your eye?
 Luckily, not much.

 Reassuringly, it’s not possible for a foreign object to go behind your eyeball.
 That’s because a thin but tough membrane called the conjunctiva forms a lining inside your eyelids and then curves around, covering the white of the eye.